vari-sh/vari-sh.github.io/content/posts/doppelganger.md

 #### Bonus: Hidden from Detection

-The clone is often **not registered with SCM**, doesn’t open standard handles, and doesn’t listen on network ports.
+Although Doppelganger needs to open a handle to the original `lsass.exe` in order to call `NtCreateProcessEx`, this access is minimal and avoids the most suspicious operations like reading memory or injecting code.
+The clone that gets created is **not registered with the Service Control Manager**, doesn’t listen on any ports, and doesn’t perform standard service-like behavior.

- To most monitoring tools, it’s just a **random process** with no strong indicators of compromise—especially if the dump is encrypted immediately afterward.
+To most monitoring tools, the cloned process appears as a **non-interactive, unclassified background process** with no obvious indicators—especially when the dump is encrypted immediately afterward and protections are restored.
+ This significantly reduces detection surface compared to classic memory dumping techniques.

 ------